lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

       If the Bitmap becomes fully populated with 1's or if the SCHC Fragment is an All-0, the receiver MUST send a SCHC ACK for this window.

+  * on receiving a SCHC ACK REQ with the W bit equal to the local W bit, the receiver MUST send a SCHC ACK for this window.

 - if the window is the last window

-  * on receiving a SCHC Fragment with a W bit different from the local W bit the receiver MUST silently ignore and discard that message.
+  * on receiving a SCHC Fragment or a SCHC ACK with a W bit different from the local W bit the receiver MUST silently ignore and discard that message.
+  * on receiving a SCHC ACK REQ with the W bit equal to the local W bit, the receiver MUST send a SCHC ACK for this window.
   * on receiving a SCHC Fragment with a W bit equal to the local W bit,

     - if the SCHC Fragment received is an All-0 SCHC Fragment,